ctkdev/rapCom/README.md

 Some Notes
 ==========

+To try it out, I created some example data in BootStrap.groovy, so you can login with the email joebob@rapidcommittee.com and password rapCom.

 So I ended up getting a little creative and adding some domain classes for Meetings and Users as well as Committees.
 CommitteeMembership is the link between Users and Committees.